slide

 Starting with only £300.00 in the bank, the club set up a fund-raising committee.
 Through a number of innovative fund-raising schemes, together with grant aid from Ross and Cromarty Leisure Services, help from HIDB, and a sizeable monetary gift from Lochluichart Estate, the club were able to purchase the Upper Blackwater and Upper Conon Salmon and Trout fishing.

 The fishing on Loch Achonachie and Loch Meig was retained by Hydro Electric and is let to the club..
 Hydro Electric gifted the five wooden boats they owned on the two lochs to the club in 1991.
-In addition, the club has trout fishing on Loch Beannachrain (Loch Scardroy) at the head of Strathconon, leased annually from the estate owners.
+In addition, the club has enjoyed trout fishing on Loch Beannachrain (Loch Scardroy) at the head of Strathconon, leased annually from the estate owners.
+However, new owners have just announced to us on 8 March 2924 without notice, a rewilding project in Strathconon from March 2024 which would seem to deny us our usual fishing on this loch in season 2024.
+We will be trying to bring about a change for future seasons.

 Organisation of the Club